MicheleTKP/New-registrations-of-electric-vehicles-in-Europe/README.md

 - And Regional Variations.
 There are notable differences in EV adoption across European countries:
 **Leading Countries**: Norway, Iceland, and Sweden have the highest shares of EVs in new car registrations.
-  **Lagging Countries**: Some Central and Eastern European countries, along with Cyprus and Greece, have lower EV adoption rate
+  **Lagging Countries**: Some Central and Eastern European countries, along with Cyprus and Greece, have lower EV adoption rate.

+<small>*Source : European Environment Agency (EEA) - https://www.eea.europa.eu/en/analysis/maps-and-charts/new-electric-vehicles-by-country-2/data-package.zip*<small>